-Average monthly bill for each compensation structure and measurement interval for all small general customer-generators in 2021, by average net monthly energy use
+Average monthly bill for each compensation structure and measurement interval for all commercial customer-generators in 2021, by average net monthly energy use

-Similar to Figure 6.4 for residential customer-generators, Figure 6.6 separates the small general customer-generators by their average monthly energy consumption in 2021 under a monthly measurement interval.
-The small general customer-generators have been grouped into six categories to evaluate the average magnitude of bill impacts within each group of customers.
-Figure 6.6 does not account for the small general customer-generators average monthly bill before solar was installed.
-The average monthly bill before solar was installed.
-The average monthly bill before solar was installed would be higher than the real-time Net Billing average monthly bill shown in Figure 6.6.
+Figure 6.8 separates the commercial customer-generators by their average monthly energy consumption in 2021 under a monthly measurement interval.
+The commercial customer-generators have been grouped into six categories to evaluate the average magnitude of bill impacts within each group of customers.
+Figure 6.6 compares the commercial customer-generators average monthly bill before solar was installed.

-6.4 SCHEDULE 84 (COMMERCIAL, INDUSTRIAL & IRRIGATION) CUSTOMER-GENERATOR BILL IMPACT ANALYSIS
+6.4.2 IRRIGATION CUSTOMER-GENERATOR BILL IMPACT ANALYSIS